Skip to Main Content

 Modern French cooking at the €€€ tier carries specific expectations around the wine programme.
 In this format, across the Netherlands and in France itself, the cellar is rarely an afterthought.
 The cuisine creates natural anchors: classical French technique invites Burgundy and Loire references; if the kitchen leans into cream, butter, and reduction-based sauces, white Burgundy or white Rhône will function as structural pairings.
 If the menu tilts toward lighter preparations or herb-forward plates, Alsace or northern Rhône reds become the logical conversation partners.

 The genre also invites a pairing menu structure.
 Modern French menus at this price tier almost always offer a drinks flight alongside tasting formats, giving the kitchen and service team the opportunity to demonstrate range across a meal's arc.
-Diners who want the fullest picture of what a kitchen at this level is doing are typically leading served by opting into whatever pairing format is offered, rather than approaching the list independently.
+Diners who want the fullest picture of what a kitchen at this level is doing are typically best served by opting into whatever pairing format is offered, rather than approaching the list independently.
 The pairing format in this context is not an upsell: it is the designed sequence, and at Michelin Plate level it reflects a considered editorial decision about how the food and wine interact course by course.

 For comparable wine-programme experiences in the Netherlands outside the Randstad, 't Raedthuys in Duiven and De Lindenhof in Giethoorn offer useful reference points for what provincial Dutch fine dining can look like when cellar curation is treated as seriously as the food.